Abhijaan (2022 film): Plot

-Dr. Sanjay Sen, a practising oncologist, arrives in Kolkata to fulfil his long-standing dream of archiving the life of legendary actor Soumitra Chatterjee, with the aim of making a film on him.
-At first, he turns him down but eventually agrees.
+Dr. Sanjay Sen, a practicing oncologist, arrives in Kolkata to fulfil his long-standing dream of archiving the life of legendary actor Soumitra Chatterjee, with the aim of making a film about him.
+At first, Soumitra turns him down but eventually agrees.
+The film explores his journey in cinema and his contributions to Bengali film and theater.
+The story is told through an interview where Parambrata Chatterjee (playing a fictional version of himself) talks with an older Soumitra Chatterjee.
+Jisshu Sengupta plays Soumitra in his younger years, while the real Soumitra appears in some parts.
+Through their conversation, the film explores Soumitra's struggles, his thoughts on art and life, and how his connection to cinema changed over time.